 Battery Charging Sterling power advanced alternator charger fed from 2 40amp alternators

-Wind Vertical 750 watt wind turbine on radar arch - Bright Yellow!
+1 Wind Vertical 750 watt wind turbines on radar arch - Bright Yellow!

 2 x 40 watt solar panels on front deck for windlass

-Water Tanks 2 x 100 ltr steel Water tanks
+Water Tanks 2 x 100 ltr Stainless steel Water tanks

-Starboard wet room Shower cubicle with basin and urinal
+Starboard wet room full sized Shower cubicle with basin and urinal